Australia and the United States relations

 Recent visits to the United States

-in March 2018 of the Prime Minister of Australia, the Hon Malcolm Turnbull MP, Minister for Trade, Tourism and Investment, the Hon Steven Ciobo MP; and state Premiers and Chief Ministers attended the National Governor's Association Winter Meetings as part of the largest and most significant delegation of Australian government leaders and business leaders ever to visit the United States.
+In February 2018 the Prime Minister of Australia, the Hon Malcolm Turnbull MP, Minister for Trade, Tourism and Investment, the Hon Steven Ciobo MP; and state Premiers and Chief Ministers attended the National Governor's Association Winter Meetings as part of the largest and most significant delegation of Australian government leaders and business leaders ever to visit the United States.
 The NGA Chairman, Governor Sandoval of Nevada, invited Australia to be an international partner to the NGA for the 2018 Winter meeting which reflected the close bilateral relationship between Australia and the United States, and allowed for extensive discussions across levels of government.
 A Memorandum of Understanding was signed at the event to further co-operation between Australian state and territory governments with their US counterparts, laying the foundation for further activity at the state level in both countries.

 Prime Minister Malcolm Turnbull visited New York on 4 May, 2017 and met President Donald Trump for the 75th Anniversary Battle of the Coral Sea Commemorative Dinner.

 The Minister for Foreign Affairs, Julie Bishop, has visited the United States on a number of occasions in 2017, meeting with Vice President Mike Pence, Secretary of State Rex Tillerson, and other senior representatives of the Trump Administration.

 The Minister for Trade, Tourism and Investment, Steven Ciobo, most recently visited the United States in June 2017 to meet the Secretary of Commerce, Wilbur Ross, in Washington DC.
 Mr Ciobo also visited in May 2017 to meet business representatives in Los Angeles, and in January 2017 for the G’Day USA program in New York, Austin and Los Angeles.